The two big doctors in the world of bad backs are Dr Stuart McGill and Dr Paul Sherwood.

 For Dr Stuart McGill – AKA “The Back Mechanic” – the way people use their backs is a major cause of a bad back.

 He sees repeated full range flexion (bending forward) and extension (bending backwards essentially)

 of the spine and flexion under weight (sit-up exercises and picking up weights with a bent spine) as the cause of herniated discs.

-His solution to a bad back is to find out what movements and use of your spine cause the problem – your pain triggers – and to fix it:
+His solution to a bad back is to find out what movements and use of your spine cause the problem – your pain triggers and then to fix it…

 Dr Sherwood saw something different – He saw things like bad posture as a result of a bad back rather than its cause.
 The cause of a bad back he saw as being an injury – a trauma – and often an old one “…on average 11 years…” via this mechanism:

 After a trauma injury, the facet joints are jammed together, and they send a nerve signal to the powerful para-spinal muscles to provide a protective corset in the form of a long term but painless spasm.

 For light injuries, this mechanism works fine – in a short time, the back heals and spasm releases.

 But for serious injuries, the spasm is too tight and too long lasting and as a result the tissues become all stagnant